swagger-api/apidom/apidom/README.md

 An element is an individual piece that makes up an API, and can range from defining a resource to providing an example of an HTTP request.

-The ApiDOM defines elements used for:
+The ApiDOM defines elements to be used for:

 Describing an API
 Describing data structures used within that API